-Before you consider pet grooming in Dubai, you should exercise him or her.
+Before you consider mobile grooming dubai, you should exercise him or her.
 You should also brush her coat regularly.
 You should also avoid using any perfume or scent to calm your dog.
 And finally, you should call him or her before trimming his or her nails.
 Here’s how to prepare your pet for a grooming appointment.
 So, get him or her ready!
 And get ready for some pampering!

 Exercise your dog before grooming

 Before bringing your dog in for grooming, make sure to exercise him.
 An active dog is less agitated and less likely to wreak havoc on the groomer.
 You should exercise your dog for at least an hour before the grooming appointment to help release excess energy.
 Exercise can take many forms, including walking, playing in the backyard, and throwing a ball.
 If you cannot exercise your dog before the grooming appointment, try to take him on a long walk or playtime in the backyard.

 Brushing his coat daily